-- All content posted prior to January 18, 2018, on the VDOE website will be remediated to meet W3C’s WCAG 2.0 Level AA compliance.
+- All content on the VDOE website posted prior to January 18, 2018, that does not meet W3C’s WCAG 2.0 Level AA compliance:

 Your patience is appreciated as VDOE continues effort to improve the accessibility of the VDOE web content.
 Questions or concerns should be reported to firstname.lastname@example.org.